-The analysis in Tables 1 and 2 indicate that the signalized intersection operates at acceptable levels with the overall level of service (LOS) during both the morning and evening peak hours being LOS C for all three intersections.
+The analysis in Table 1 and 2 indicate that the signalized intersection operates at acceptable levels with the overall level of service (LOS) during both the morning and evening peak hours being LOS C for all three intersections.
 Queues are largest along Riverside Drive and extend beyond the turn lane.
-Additionally, the northbound left turn at Main Street extends beyond the turn bay length during the PM peak.
+Additionally, the northbound left turns at Main Street and US 50 Business extend beyond the turn bay length during the PM peak.